 Nobel Prize In Literature Awarded To U.S. Poet Louise Glück

-The 2020 Nobel Prize in Literature was awarded to the U.S. poet Louise Glück "for her unmistakable poetic voice that with austere beauty makes individual existence universal."
+The 2020 Nobel Prize in Literature has been given to the U.S. poet Louise Glück for what the Swedish Academy calls "her unmistakable poetic voice that with austere beauty makes individual existence universal."

-Her first published work of poetry was Firstborn in 1968.
-She received the Pulitzer Prize for The Wild Iris in 1992.
+Glück is the 16th woman to win a literature Nobel, and she already has a bookshelf's worth of heavyweight awards: a National Book Award, a National Humanities Medal and a Pulitzer Prize for her 1992 collection The Wild Iris.

-Glück is currently writer-in-residence at Yale University and was the 12th Poet Laureate of the United States.
+She published her first volume of poetry, Firstborn in 1968; she's currently writer-in-residence at Yale University and was the 12th Poet Laureate of the United States.

+Glück's work often focuses on family relationships, loneliness, divorce and death, her poetic personas grappling with intensely personal agonies.

+Writing in The New Yorker, critic Dan Chiasson described her poems as "flash bulletins from her inner life, a region that she examines unsparingly.
+Outside her poems, much noisy history has occurred, this past half century.
+Inside them, you find, X-rayed by an unusually analytic mind, only the kinds of thing that Emerson once said a poet needed: 'day and night, house and garden, a few books, a few actions.'"

 As is customary, the announcement was made in Stockholm at The Swedish Academy.